cname87/project-perform-k8es/README.md

 The functionality in this POC is limited but the application is fully production-ready and very extensible.

-The application is hosted on Google Cloud Platform at <https://project-perform.appspot.com/>.
+The application is hosted on Google Cloud Platform at <https://projectperform.com/>.
 It runs a Single Page Application on the user’s web browser and accesses a database hosted by MongoDB Atlas via a REST API described using OpenAPI specification at <https://app.swaggerhub.com/apis/cname87/Teams/1.0.0>.
 The source code is hosted on GitHub at <https://github.com/cname87/project-perform>.
-Full CI/CD is in place with every check-in to the master branch triggering a build on GCP that runs full backend and front-end unit tests and application e2e tests before deploying to the GCP App Engine Standard server.
+Full CI/CD is in place with every check-in to the master branch triggering a cloud build on GCP that runs full backend and front-end unit tests and application e2e tests before deploying to a Google Kubernetes Engine cluster.

 The web application is built on a MEAN stack – ‘MongoDB, Express.js, Angular, Node.js’ with full-featured logging, error handling reporting & monitoring via <https://rollbar.com/>, high unit test coverage using Mocha and Karma/Jasmine, & full e2e test coverage using Protractor.
 It includes Auth0 authentication using <https://auth0.com/>.
 It is hosted on Google Cloud Platform App Engine which offers performance, reliability & monitoring.